MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/control-flow.md

 > ```

 Similarly, <xref:microsoft.quantum.canon.bound> produces operations which apply a sequence of other operations in turn.
-For instance, the following are equivalent:
+For example, the following statements are equivalent:

 ```qsharp
 H(qubit); X(qubit);
 Bound([H, X], qubit);
 ```

-Combining with iteration patterns can make this especially useful:
+This becomes especially useful when combined with iteration patterns:

 ```qsharp
 // Bracket the quantum Fourier transform with $XH$ on each qubit.
 ApplyWith(ApplyToEach(Bound([H, X]), _), QFT, _);
 ```

-### Time-Ordered Composition ###
+### Time-ordered composition ###

-We can go still further by thinking of flow control in terms of partial application and classical functions, and can model even fairly sophisticated quantum concepts in terms of classical flow control.
+You can go still further by thinking of flow control in terms of partial application and classical functions, and can model even fairly sophisticated quantum concepts in terms of classical flow control.
-This analogy is made precise by the recognition that unitary operators correspond exactly to the side effects of calling operations, such that any decomposition of unitary operators in terms of other unitary operators corresponds to constructing a particular calling sequence for classical subroutines which emit instructions to act as particular unitary operators.
+This analogy is made precise by the recognition that unitary operators correspond exactly to the side effects of calling operations.
+As a result, any decomposition of unitary operators in terms of other unitary operators corresponds to constructing a particular calling sequence for classical subroutines which emit instructions to act as particular unitary operators.
 Under this view, `Bound` is precisely the representation of the matrix product, since `Bound([A, B])(target)` is equivalent to `A(target); B(target);`, which in turn is the calling sequence corresponding to $BA$.

 A more sophisticated example is the [Trotter–Suzuki expansion](https://arxiv.org/abs/math-ph/0506007v1).

+> [NOTE!]
+>
-As discussed in the Dynamical Generator Representation section of [data structures](xref:microsoft.quantum.libraries.data-structures), the Trotter–Suzuki expansion provides a particularly useful way of expressing matrix exponentials.
+As discussed in the Dynamical Generator Representation section of [data structures](xref:microsoft.quantum.libraries.data-structures#dynamical-generator-modeling), the Trotter–Suzuki expansion provides a particularly useful way of expressing matrix exponentials.
 For instance, applying the expansion at its lowest order yields that for any operators $A$ and $B$ such that $A = A^\dagger$ and $B = B^\dagger$,
 \begin{align}
     \tag{★} \label{eq:trotter-suzuki-0}